sellorm/selectr/README.md

 ## The r-versions file.

 You may have come across this file if you use RStudio Server Pro.
-It's a flat file in '/etc/rstudio/r-versions', which contains the path to all of the R versions installed on your system.
+It's a flat file in '/etc/rstudio/r-versions', which contains the paths to all of the R versions installed on your system.

 So it might look something like this: